Reece-Reklai/camera_dashboard/learn_with_me.md

 # Camera Grid App — Deep Dive Guide

 This README is a **conceptual map** of the codebase.
 It focuses on the complex parts: **threading, frame flow, UI rendering, hot-plug, dynamic FPS**, and more.
-Use it to understand how to extend or maintain the project.

 ```mermaid
 flowchart TD